 Filing a restaurant lawsuit tells the company that owns the restaurant that you mean business and that you have sufficient evidence to prove your personal injury or wrongful death claim.
 Also, it lets the company know that you have experienced lawyers working for you because we are one of the few law firms in the United States who handles a significant number of these cases each year.

-When a lawsuit is filed, we can get early access to relevant corporate documents.
+Once our lawyers file a suit on your behalf, they can take legal steps to obtain relevant corporate and health department documents.
 Without a lawsuit, we cannot force them to share any information.
 In addition, we can interview restaurant employees, corporate executives and others to get additional information.
 Our goal is to get you answers, compensation and justice, and a lawsuit is often the only way to do that.

 If you and at least one other unrelated person got food poisoning after eating at the same restaurant, you may be part of a food poisoning outbreak linked to that restaurant.
 In many outbreaks linked to restaurants in this way, the specific menu item that made the people sick is never determined.
 Even so, the people sickened in the outbreak have been able to get settlement payouts from the company that owns the restaurant.
 Because of this, your being part of an outbreak helps you get compensation.
 Our food poisoning lawyers have won money for many clients sickened in outbreaks.

 Your local health department may let you know if you are part of an outbreak.